Allantuikong/delani-studio/README.md

 - When user hovers over the portfolio page, a detail of the name of the project pops up.

-- When a user inputs their name and sends message, the message is delivered to Delani admins through MailChimp.
+- When a user inputs their name and sends message, the message is delivered to Delani admins through Formspree.

 ## Technologies Used